-Super Mario RPG’s Geno and the Mystery of the Fifth Card Suit
+Super Mario RPG and the Mystery of the Fifth Card Suit

 I told myself to take a few weeks off from all things Super Mario, and now it’s been more than a month since Mario 101 went up.
-By my own rules, this post is allowed, I’m telling myself.
+This post is allowed, I’m telling myself.
 But while I’m starting this one out with Super Mario RPG, this is going to be a bigger story than any one game or franchise.
 In fact, it’s about playing cards.

 When any of them do a “magic” move, you see that icon flash onscreen for just a second.
 Because Mario is literally Mr. Nintendo, he gets the spade icon.
 Peach gets the heart, because she’s a girl.
 Bowser gets the diamond, I guess because he’s a king and has riches?
 And Mallow gets the club, I assume just because one of the items he uses in Super Mario RPG is a staff?
 I guess there doesn’t actually have to be much logic behind who gets what, as there are only so many suits and they have to be assigned to someone.
-But there are five characters in the game, Geno gets a star, which is not a traditional card suit.
-But because his character is literally from the Star Road, the game tells us, this choice makes visual sense.
+But there are five characters in the game, so Geno gets a star, which is not a traditional card suit.
+Because the game tells us that his character is literally from the Star Road, however, this choice makes visual sense.

 Yes, Adventure Island is the only context I have for the Camptosaurus.
-I have no idea why a Camptosaurus was selected to be in the game at all, much less two of them.
-I guess they’re just Camptosaurus crazy over at Hudson.
+I have no idea why a Camptosaurus was selected to be in the game.
+I guess they’re just Camptosaurus crazy over at Hudson?

 Adventure Island III, released for the NES in 1992, introduces a fifth dinosaur buddy: Poley (sometimes Pokey) the Tripetaurus, who can do a rolling spin attack, kinda-sorta like Sonic the Hedgehog.